The Best People: Plot

-As described in a review in a film magazine, Mrs. Lenox (Williams) is marrying her daughter Miriam (Morris) to the scion of another "best family," but the girl prefers their chauffeur, who has red blood instead of blue.
-Bertie Lenox (Striker) has fallen in love with an impossible chorus girl who will not marry him until he gives up his money and goes to work.
-Arthur Rockmere (Austin), the fiancé, has arranged a supper with Alice O'Neill (Ralston), the chorus girl, and her chum, Millie Montgomery (Livingston), also of the chorus, with the idea of buying Alice off.
+As described in a review in a film magazine, Mrs. Lenox is marrying her daughter Miriam to the scion of another "best family," but the girl prefers their chauffeur, who has red blood instead of blue.
+Bertie Lenox has fallen in love with an impossible chorus girl who will not marry him until he gives up his money and goes to work.
+Arthur Rockmere, the fiancé, has arranged a supper with Alice O'Neill, the chorus girl, and her chum, Millie Montgomery, also of the chorus, with the idea of buying Alice off.
 Bertie resents this private-room affair.

 There is a sidewalk fight outside the supper club that lands most of them in the police station, where Millie bails them out with the money Bertie's father has given her to enlist her aid in breaking off the distasteful match, and they all roll home in a taxi the next morning.
-The children get their hearts' delights, and Millie lands Bertie's Uncle Throckmorton (Steers), a self-constituted social arbiter, who richly deserves his fate — and seems to enjoy it.
+The children get their hearts' delights, and Millie lands Bertie's Uncle Throckmorton, a self-constituted social arbiter, who richly deserves his fate — and seems to enjoy it.